What's on this page

 The King of the Hill Skate Park Series is a collaborative project between City of Gosnells, City of Canning, City of Belmont, City of Armadale and headspace Armadale that is overseen by the Gosnells/Canning Youth Collaboration Action Network.

-It is a series of skate and scooter competitions to give young people a chance to demonstrate their skills and compete for over $10,000 in cash and prizes.
-In February, the City of Armadale hosted a qualifying heat at the Cross Park Skate Park in Roleystone.
+It is a series of skate and scooter competitions to give young people a chance to demonstrate their skills and compete for over $10,000 in prizes and cash.

 The City of Armadale’s Youth Activity Area (YAA) on Orchard Avenue has been a hive of activity and entertainment since its opening.
 The YAA has quickly become a feature of the Armadale CBD, with countless young people travelling from all over the region to try out the modern street-real features of the park.